Hattozo/consolesounds/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Console Sounds

+This mod just adds the sounds from the XBOX 360 and PlayStation 3 versions of Minecraft to its original counterpart.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.
+The license must be incorporated in your projects if you want to use this.